 August 15 – December 23, 2017

-“Ubiquitous: Enrico Isamu Ōyama” is on display Aug.
-15-Dec.
-23 in the museum’s Hyle Family Gallery.
-The exhibition surveys how Ōyama channeled his interests in the street cultures of Tokyo and American cities, Western abstract art and Japanese calligraphy to create Quick Turn Structure, his signature expression.
-Quick Turn Structure comes in varied creative platforms, including painting, digital media, sound and fashion.
-Through this artistic expression, Ōyama gives visual form to the mixed-race, multicultural, transnational experiences of people in today’s world of fluid borders and interconnectivity.
+Enrico Isamu Ōyama represents a contemporary generation with a distinctly global perspective.
+Child of an Italian father and a Japanese mother, Ōyama grew up in Tokyo, Japan, lived for extended periods in North Italy, and has been working in New York since 2011.
+“Ubiquitous” surveys how Ōyama channeled his interests in Tokyo and American street cultures, Western abstract art, and Japanese calligraphy to create Quick Turn Structure (QTS), his signature expression.
+Appearing across a wide range of creative platforms, including painting, digital media, sound, and fashion, QTS gives visual form to the mixed-race, multicultural, transnational experiences of people in today’s world of fluid borders and interconnectivity.

 The reuse of feed, flour, and sugar sacks in clothing and other household objects became popular during the mid-1920s.
 Businesses capitalized on interest by introducing bags with increasingly varied printed patterns.
 The sacks and other fabric scraps from manufacturers continued to serve thrifty home sewers during the Great Depression and into the 1960s.
 A collectors market for the bags and fabric remnants thrives today.
 This exhibition will explore the recycling of fabrics in clothing and quilts drawn from the collection of the Historic Costume and Textile Museum of Kansas State University.
 Varied feed bags from a 2016 gift to that museum will highlight the range of print motifs available to twentieth-century home sewers.